dentemple/bauer-code-test/README.md

 ## Auction rules

 - Each user has a finite amount of money to bid on all the items.
-Once its gone, they can no longer bid on anything else.
+Once it's gone, they can no longer bid on anything else.
 - Each user can bid only once for each item.
 - It is a silent auction - users do not know each other's bids.
 - Once bidding is finished for all items, the highest bid wins each item.